Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/android-sdk.md

 Android SDK allows users to configure their apps to use [dynamic configuration](https://developers.amplitude.com/docs/dynamic-configuration).
 This feature finds the best server URL automatically based on app users' location.

-- If you have your own proxy server and use `setServerUrl` API, leave dynamic configuration OFF.
+- If you have your own proxy server and use `setServerUrl` API, leave dynamic configuration off.
-- If you have users in China Mainland, we suggest you turn this on.
+- If you have users in China Mainland, then we recommend using dynamic configuration.
-- By default, this feature is OFF.
-You must explicitly set it to ON to use it.
+- By default, this feature returns server URL of Amplitude's US servers, if you need to send data to Amplitude's EU servers, use `setServerZone` to set it to EU zone.

-- By default, this feature returns server URL for Amplitude's US servers, if you need to send data to Amplitude's EU servers, please use `setServerZone` to set it to EU zone.
+ To use, set `setUseDynamicConfig` to `true`.

 === "Java"